MasterMover Global News

 Throughout the biopharmaceutical industry, the growth of single-use systems has accelerated.
 Simply put, the main aim of single-use systems is to save time and ultimately money.
 This, coupled with the need for flexible manufacturing has led many of Asia’s key players to move towards more mobile and flexible processes.
 For most, this has meant a shift towards wheeled process equipment which in turn, presents its’ own challenges.

-Here’s three project snapshots from across Asia where customers have looked to solve the challenges of flexible production with our cleanroom-ready tugs:
+Here’s three project snapshots from across Asia where customers have looked to solve the challenges of flexible production with our cleanroom tuggers:

 Load: Chromatography Columns

-Typically, moving away from fixed equipment in pursuit of more flexible operations means installing wheels onto processing equipment.
-As most Safety Managers will testify, just because a 3,000 kg chromatography column has wheels, it doesn’t mean that processing staff should be moving it by hand.
+Typically, moving away from fixed equipment to a more flexible operations means installing wheels onto processing equipment.
+As most Safety Managers know, just because a 6,660 lbs. chromatography column has wheels, it doesn’t mean that processing staff should be moving it by hand.

 A new pharmaceutical factory in Shanghai wanted a way to move their chromatography columns without compromising safety or flexibility.
 Our MT5-400+SS offered the perfect solution, allowing staff at the facility to safely move the columns without the risk of injury and with the secondary benefit of efficiency gains.